“Coming together is a beginning.

 Success comes when people can work together, and to do so, they must be able to share their ideas and opinions with one another.

 Memos and Discussions

 Patent Vault has made it easy for users to comment on patents with its Memo feature.
 With this feature, users can add a Memo to open a discussion for specific clauses or phrases in the claims or even the figures in a patent.
 Other members can then reply or confirm the original commenter’s findings.
 This means that several different discussions can be held simultaneously.

 For example, if there are some matters associated with certain claim terms or if something happens involving a specification or specific drawing, the Memo feature enables these developments to be noted and shared with others.
 What’s more, Memos can also be left on analytical charts, such as the advanced patent matrix chart, which can be especially useful if the person who created the chart wants to convey additional information or make an important notation.

 For those who are responsible for managing the lifecycles of their patent portfolios or working with a team to analyze patent portfolios, anything that happens anywhere, at any time, is important!

-Take a look at what Patent Vault can do for you and your team, or get started with your free trial today!
+Take a look at what Patent Vault can do for you and your team, or contact your Client Success Specialist now!

 Originally published on October 8, 2019